-With limited exceptions, no limited partner of the KKR Group Partnerships or assignees thereof may transfer all or any portion of its partnership units or other interest in the partnership (or beneficial interest therein) without the prior consent of the respective general partner, which consent may be given or withheld, or made subject to such conditions (including, without limitation, the receipt of such legal opinions and other documents that the general partner may require) as are determined by the respective general partner, in each case in such general partner's sole discretion.
+KKR & Co.
+L.P.
+KKR Group Partnerships Liquidity Our common units are listed on the New York Stock Exchange under With limited exceptions, no limited partner of the KKR Group the symbol "KKR".
+Partnerships or assignees thereof may transfer all or any portion of its partnership units or other interest in the partnership (or beneficial Common units are securities and are transferable according to the interest therein) without the prior consent of the respective general laws governing transfers of securities and our partnership agreement. partner, which consent may be given or withheld, or made subject to In addition to other rights acquired upon transfer, by acceptance of such conditions (including, without limitation, the receipt of such the transfer of common units in accordance with our partnership legal opinions and other documents that the general partner may agreement, a transferee of such common units will be admitted as a require) as are determined by the respective general partner, in each limited partner with respect to the common units transferred when case in such general partner's sole discretion. such transfer or issuance is reflected in our books and records.
+For